oracle/odpi/doc/src/public_functions/dpiSodaDb.rst

 .. function:: int dpiSodaDb_addRef(dpiSodaDb \*db)

     Adds a reference to the SODA database.
-This is intended for situations where a reference to the SODA datbase needs to be maintained independently of the reference returned when the database was created.
+This is intended for situations where a reference to the SODA database needs to be maintained independently of the reference returned when the database was created.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.